 Take home message: We now know the microbiome impacts inflammation in the brain and MS. Watch Terry Wahls TEDx talk (below) and then consider following her protocol which is found in more detail in her book “Minding My Mitochondria” and the “Wahls Protocol.”
 Remember that while currently this is a small sample-size study but is also low risk with possible high reward.

 Many diets are touted as being catch-all cures for all diseases, particularly for diseases where we know little information and where the Western treatments are not that good (yet).
 These claims are probably a bit optimistic, though do not discount the effect of diet on your body.
 We know it helps!
 And it will likely give other benefits than just impacting your MS. A few of the most common MS diets heralded are the Swank diet, the Evers diet, the Raw Food Vegan diet, and the Paleo diet.

-Wahl’s directed Paleo diet: The diet I find the most convincing are the autoimmune paleo diet by Dr. Sarah Ballantyne and the Wahls protocol by Dr. Terry Wahls.
+Wahl’s Protocol and Autoimmune Paleo diet: The diets I find the most convincing are the autoimmune paleo diet by Dr. Sarah Ballantyne and the Wahls protocol by Dr. Terry Wahls.
 Dr. Wahls has MS herself and has since started running trials with similar results to her own and Dr. Ballantyne is a scientist also with an autoimmune disease specializing in inflammation and immune biochemistry.
 The Wahls diet consists of eliminating allergenic foods such as gluten, grains, and dairy and eating 9 cups of fruits and veggies per day along with seaweed, fatty wild fish, high quality organ meats, and grass-fed/pastured/wild meats.
 Sarah Ballantyne further recommends eliminating known inflammatory foods such as spices and nightshades to further calm the immune system.

 The Swank diet: recommends an incredibly low intake of saturated fat and a modest intake of monounsaturated fats.
 Followed 135 patients for 40 years.
 They claim great results, however the diet study is considered to be low quality because it wasn’t double blind.